nuts-foundation/trustdidweb-go/README.md

 ## TODO

-Following thing are still missing (not in a particular order):
+Following things are still missing (not in a particular order):

 - Support for DID portability
 - Better test coverage